Guidance for faculty candidates

 - Has experience in or has demonstrated commitment to research that engages underrepresented communities

 - Has expertise or demonstrated commitment to developing expertise in cross-cultural communication and collaboration

 - Has research interests that contribute to diversity and equal opportunity in higher education

 Examples of appropriate evidence for the BIE criteria

 Common examples of activities, efforts and achievements that demonstrate appropriate evidence of the BIE criteria are provided in this document.
 Candidates should include appropriate evidence like these, and others, in their Diversity Statement.
 Candidates may also include these examples in other application materials, interviews, presentations and campus visits.

-For questions or assistance regarding the BIE program, please contact [email protected]
+For questions or assistance regarding the BIE program or the Diversity Statement requirement, please contact [email protected].